ChevronETC/JetPackTransforms.jl/docs/src/index.md

 # JetPackTransforms.jl

-This package contains transform operators for Jets.jl that depend on FFTW.jl, CurveLab.jl and Wavelets.jl.
+This package contains transform operators for Jets.jl that depend on FFTW.jl and Wavelets.jl.